Digha: Police stations

 Digha police station has jurisdiction over part of Ramnagar I (part) CD Block.
 It covers an area of 3,153 km2 with a population of 35,054.
-It is located in old Digha.
+It is in old Digha.

-Digha Mohana Coastal police station is located in Digha.
+Digha Mohana Coastal police station is in Digha.

 Urbanisation

 93.55% of the population of Contai subdivision live in the rural areas.
 Only 6.45% of the population live in the urban areas and it is considerably behind Haldia subdivision in urbanization, where 20.81% of the population live in urban areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Hospital

-There is a District Hospital near old Digha which provides good medical facilities.
-There is Contai Sub divisional Hospital and Sanjiban Hospital 31 k.m from Digha.
+There is a District Hospital near old Digha.
+There is Contai Sub divisional Hospital and Sanjiban Hospital 31 km from Digha.

 Climate

 There are mainly five seasons in Digha, namely summer, monsoon, autumn, winter and spring.
 Summer starts in April and continues until June with a maximum temperature of 37 °C. Although cold wind from the sea keeps the weather pleasant in this time.
 Next comes monsoon in July and lasts till the end of September.
 Digha generally experiences an average rainfall with high humidity in the monsoon season.
 Autumn sets in October and lasts till mid of December with an average temperature of around 25 degree Celsius.
 The weather remains very pleasant this time.
 Winter sets in the second half of December and lasts till mid February with an average temperature of 15/16 degree Celsius.
-The spring is the most enjoyable season in Digha starting from mid February to mid April.
+The spring season in Digha starts from mid February to mid April.
 The hotels remain full of their capacity as tourist inflow is the highest in this peak season.